calmm-js/partial.lenses/README.md

 // { xs: [ { x: 2 }, { x: 3 } ] }
 ```

-When manipulating strings or array-like non-`Array`
+Just like with other optics operating on array-like objects, when manipulating
-object, [`L.rewrite`](#L-rewrite) can be used to convert the result to the
+non-`Array` objects, [`L.rewrite`](#L-rewrite) can be used to convert the result
-desired type, if necessary:
+to the desired type, if necessary:

 ```js
 L.modify([L.rewrite(xs => Int8Array.from(xs)), L.elems],